 Anomalies of the urinary system

 The inborn abnormalities of the urinary tract are inclusive of varied disease that is the result of an abnormality in the morphogenesis of the system.
 These abnormalities might result in the obstructive or non-obstructive prolongation of UT that can further affect the position, size, or number of kidneys.
 The chances of these abnormalities are higher in males in comparison to that of females.

 The development of the urinary system and kidneys takes place in the intermediate mesoderm.
 During pregnancy, a huge difference can be seen in the growth of collector tubes.
-The full development of the urinary tract is done in this time (intermediate mesoderm) and later the evolvement can be seen in three different stages, pronephros, mesonephros, and metanephros.
+The full development of the urinary tract is done at this time (intermediate mesoderm) and later the evolvement can be seen in three different stages, pronephros, mesonephros, and metanephros.
 When the stage of pronephros is done, mesonephros begins.
 In this stage, the mesonephric duct produces ureteral bud which leads to the formation of body organs like the ureter, collector tubes, and pelvis of kidneys.
 In this time, if anything wrong happens then it results in the total or partial dearth of kidneys and other abnormalities in the urinary tract.
 These abnormalities are named as:

 - Complete bilateral renal agenesis